 - Try to minimize travel in cars and airplanes.
 While driving is often unavoidable, there are many who could quite easily cut down on their fuel consumption by making use of public transportation or even bikes.
 Similarly, making use of a more fuel-efficient vehicle is a good way to make the car travel you do undertake much less harmful.
 Keeping a car serviced and safe will dramatically improve its fuel-efficiency and reduce the volume of emissions it releases.
 Airplanes are among the worst contributors to air pollution, so consider staying in the country when vacationing.

-- Get your car’s engine tune up.
-Keeping your car’s engine tune up will make sure that it does not consume more fuel and gives you a better mileage.
+- Get your car’s engine tune-up.
+Keeping your car’s engine tune-up will make sure that it does not consume more fuel and gives you better mileage.

 - Make use of renewable electricity where possible.
 Installing your own solar panels for even small tasks can help to conserve electricity which would otherwise be provided by power plants.

-- Get energy audit done for your home.
-Get energy audit done and ask the auditor about changes that you can make in order to ensure that your home is as energy efficient as possible.
+- Get an energy audit done for your home.
+Get an energy audit done and ask the auditor about changes that you can make in order to ensure that your home is as energy-efficient as possible.
 They can give you recommendations that will help you out and even save you money in the long run.

 - Consider going green.
-There are various ways to go green without even spending a extra penny.
-For e.g.: use public mode of transportation instead of car, opt for eco-friendly hotels when go out on a holiday, buy items with less packaging, buy energy-efficient appliances, use daylight as much as possible, avoid buying plastic water bottles, and many more.
+There are various ways to go green without even spending an extra penny.
+For e.g.: use the public mode of transportation instead of a car, opt for eco-friendly hotels when going out on a holiday, buy items with less packaging, buy energy-efficient appliances, use daylight as much as possible, avoid buying plastic water bottles, and many more.

-- Plant trees and plants, as these can help to increase the amount of breathable air available, and reduce levels of certain pollutants that cause harm to the environment.
+- Plant trees and plants, as they can help to increase the amount of breathable air available, and reduce levels of certain pollutants that cause harm to the environment.